TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 ---

-## How Does This All Tie Into Policy Enforcement in Kubernetes
+## How Does This All Tie Into Policy Enforcement in Kubernetes?
 Admission controllers and admission webhooks are fundamental to policy enforcement in Kubernetes.
 They are the enforcement points within the Kubernetes API request lifecycle where policies can be implemented and applied.

 Policy enforcement in Kubernetes is about ensuring that the cluster and its resources are managed and used according to defined rules and best practices.